-where the integral on the right-hand side is well defined as long as $t\rightarrow G_{t}$ is $\alpha$-Hölder continuous for some $\alpha>0$.
-Such singular OU processes may be useful in applications.
+The integral on the right-hand side is well-defined as long as $t\rightarrow G_{t}$ is $\alpha$-H\"older continuous for some $\alpha>0$.
+A work that can be referred to in this direction is Chen and Zhou \cite{CZ21}.
+These singular OU processes may have practical applications.

-The paper is organized as follows.
-In section \ref{sec-RP}, we recall some preliminaries of the rough path theory and outline a theory of pathwise It\^o integrals for both fBM and fOU processes.
-In section \ref{sec-longtime}, we prove the regularity of fOU process and study long time asymptotics of the associated L\'evy area processes.
-Then we construct a continuous rough path estimator in Section \ref{sec-CRPE}.
-We give a complete proof for almost sure convergence and pathwise stability of this estimator.
-Then in section \ref{sec-DRPE}, the discrete rough path estimator based on high-frequency data is presented.
-In section \ref{sec-simulation}, we give two concrete experimental examples based on simulated sample paths, and the numerical results are shown there.
+The structure of this paper is organized as follows.
+In Section \ref{sec-RP}, we introduce some preliminary concepts regarding rough path theory and present a framework for pathwise It\^o integrals for both fBM and fOU processes.
+In Section \ref{sec-longtime}, we explore the regularity of fOU processes and examine the long time behavior of their associated L\'evy area processes.
+Then, in Section \ref{sec-CRPE}, we construct a continuous rough path estimator and present a complete proof for its almost sure convergence and pathwise stability.
+In Section \ref{sec-DRPE}, we present the discrete rough path estimator that is based on high-frequency data.